 Intercollegiate athletics is an integral part of student life at Azusa Pacific.
-The university views athletics as an opportunity to develop and display unique physical abilities while glorifying God in teamwork and competition.
+The university views athletics, a "lab of life," as an opportunity to develop and display unique physical abilities while glorifying God in teamwork and competition.
 Intercollegiate athletics also brings together the university in a distinctive manner that serves as a venue to reach into local communities and forge new and lasting relationships.

 Most Cougar teams are part of the uniquely diverse and scenic Pacific West Conference, a 12-member association of schools from Hawaii, southern and central California, and the San Francisco Bay Area.
-APU is an affiliate member for football in the Great Northwest Athletic Conference, women’s water polo in the Golden Coast Conference, and women’s swimming and diving in the Pacific Collegiate Swim and Dive Conference.
+Azusa Pacific is an affiliate member for football in the Great Northwest Athletic Conference, women’s water polo in the Golden Coast Conference, and women’s swimming and diving in the Pacific Collegiate Swim and Dive Conference.
 Azusa Pacific's acrobatics and tumbling team competes in the National Collegiate Acrobatics and Tumbling Association.

-In the summer of 2014, the university completed a three-year process giving the 19-sport Cougar athletics program membership in Division II of the National Collegiate Athletic Association (NCAA).
-In the university’s first four years of active Division II membership, Azusa Pacific has hosted NCAA regional playoffs in men’s and women’s soccer, men’s and women’s basketball, baseball, softball, and men’s tennis.
-In addition, the Cougars have produced eight individual national champions in track and field and individual national champions in men’s tennis singles and doubles competition, along with Elite 8 berths as the West Region champions in men's and women's basketball, and the program’s first NCAA Division II football playoff appearances (2016 and 2018).
+In the summer of 2014, the university completed a three-year process earning the 19-sport Cougar athletics program membership in Division II of the National Collegiate Athletic Association (NCAA).
+In the university’s first five years of active Division II membership, Azusa Pacific has hosted NCAA regional playoffs in men’s and women’s soccer, men’s and women’s basketball, baseball, softball, and men’s tennis.
+In addition, the Cougars have produced eight individual national champions in track and field and individual national champions in men’s tennis singles and doubles competition, along with Elite 8 berths as the West Region champions in men's and women's basketball, and the program’s first two NCAA Division II football playoff appearances (2016 and 2018).
 In 2018-19, Azusa Pacific won the Pacific West Conference's Commissioner's Cup as the top athletic program in the conference.
 Overall, Azusa Pacific has claimed 26 conference titles since transitioning to NCAA Division II.

 Men’s intercollegiate competition is offered in the following sports: baseball, basketball, cross country, football, soccer, tennis, and track and field (indoor and outdoor).
 Women’s intercollegiate competition is available in acrobatics and tumbling, basketball, cross country, soccer, softball, swimming and diving, tennis, track and field (indoor and outdoor), volleyball, and water polo.